BotsBurgh/BOTSBURGH-FTC-2019-20/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 ## AutonomousMain.java

 AutonomousMain contains two functions to move for both red and blue sides.
 This is the central Autonomous file.
-This contains three functions: Blue, Red, and Cheat.
-Blue is used for the blue side and Red is used for the red side.
-Cheat is not what it sounds like, but is more of a backup plan to just park under the bridge.
+This contains many functions which contain instructions for moving around the robot autonomously based on the situation.
+Most functions are implemented in the [Miscellaneous Autonomous Files](#miscellaneous-autonomous-files) section as individual programs for ease of use during the competition.

 ## Miscellaneous Autonomous Files

-### AutonomousBlueAll
+### AutonomousBlueBlockBridge

-This just calls [AutonomousMain](#autonomousmainjava)'s BlueAll function.
-This function is a wrapper for the respective combined function which will do the entire blue autonomous.
+This just calls [AutonomousMain](#autonomousmainjava)'s BlueBlock function.
+This function is a wrapper for the respective combined function which will do the grabbing of a block and parking near the bridge.

-### AutonomousBlueBlock
+### AutonomousBlueBlockWall

 This just calls [AutonomousMain](#autonomousmainjava)'s BlueBlock function.
-This function is a wrapper for the respective combined function which will do the grabbing of a block and parking.
+This function is a wrapper for the respective combined function which will do the grabbing of a block and parking near the wall.

 ### AutonomousBlueFoundation